How to Become a Saint

 Life of Joy Awaits

-Saints live lives of great peace and joy…especially when suffering and of course obtain Eternal Life.
-If we want to know how to become a saint, that is great!
+The saints lived lives of great peace and joy…especially when suffering and they of course obtained Eternal Life–everyone’s goal.

 A lot of people are unaware that if we want to be saved, we must be striving to become “perfectly holy” (1 Thessalonians 5:23)…a real saint.
-That is obedience to God.
+If we won’t love God enough to work with all of our hearts to stop offending Him–to change our lives to follow Christ and sanctify ourselves–we will reject God’s saving mercy to stay in our sins.

 “Become a saint, and do so quickly [we don’t know when our hour will come].”